-Running over two weekends starting on 15th -18th February, 2018.
+Running over four days across the midterm from 15th -18th February, 2018.
 Please apply and await approval before paying.

 The Sanctuary is pleased to offer the Teach .b course.
 The training will consist of real-time lessons, an exploration of the pedagogy of the .b curriculum, and opportunities to practise teaching the key exercises, in order to leave feeling confident and empowered to teach the curriculum to young people.

 This is a non-residential course.
-Training will take place over 2 weekends and run from approximately 9.00am – 5.30pm, with a 9.30 am registration time on Day 1.
+Training will take place over four days across the mid-term break and run from approximately 9.00am – 5.30pm, with a 9.30 am registration time on Day 1.

-This year we have two opportunities to join the course.
-The first starts over 15th – 18th February and the second over 3rd – 6th July
+This year we are providing you with two opportunities to complete the course.
+The first course is run over 15th – 18th February and the second over 3rd – 6th July.

 Vegetarian lunch and refreshments are included in the fee.